xulihang/BasicCAT-website/_posts/2024-09-15-how-to-write-a-plugin-for-imagetrans.md

 Here are the common operations:

-* `getParams`: Get the parameters that need to be configured.
+* `getParams`: get the parameters that need to be configured.
-* `getDefaultParamValues`: Get default params
+* `getDefaultParamValues`: get default params
-* `getSetupParams`: Get params for installation
+* `getSetupParams`: get params for installation
-* `getIsInstalledOrRunning`: Check if the plugin is installed or running
+* `getIsInstalledOrRunning`: check if the plugin is installed or running
-* `translate`: Translate a single sentence
+* `translate`: translate a single sentence
-* `batchtranslate`: Translate multiple sentences
+* `batchtranslate`: translate multiple sentences
 * `supportBatchTranslation`: whether it supports multiple sentence translation
 * `getText`: recognize text in a single area
 * `getTextWithLocation`: recognize the text of the entire image and return coordinate information